TypedDevs/bashunit/docs/parameterized-tests.md

 # Parameterized tests

 **bashunit** offers two ways to parameterize your test functions:
-- **Multi-invokers**: are the most flexible option, as they allow passing multiple arguments to the test function and permit arguments containing whitespace.
 - **Data providers**: offer a simple alternative for cases when the test function needs to accept only a single word as an argument.
+- **Multi-invokers**: are a flexible option, as they allow passing multiple arguments to the test function and permit arguments containing whitespace.

 ---